TN 6 (02-18)

 D. Provisional benefit end month

+The claimant may not receive more than 6 months of provisional benefits.
 Payment of provisional benefits ends with the earliest of:

-the month before the beneficiary dies; or
+the month before the claimant’s death.

 E. Suspension and terminating events